EventSaucePHP/EventSauce/docs/docs/reacting-to-events/process-managers.md

 ---

 Projections and read models are a big part of event sourcing.
-They our way to communicating state with the outside world.
-They're also very project specific.
+They are a way to communicating state with the outside world.
+They're also very project-specific.

 In EventSauce process managers are nothing more than an implementation of the `Consumer` interface.
 Unlike projections, which feed read models, process